jacksight/xina520_official_jailbreak/-REMOVE.md

 # XinaA15 Uninstallation Guide
-It seems that you have encountered issues with the XinaA15 jailbreak or just wanna unjailbreak/remove XinaA15, please follow the guide below:
+If you have encountered any tweak issues or jailbreak issues in general, **please use the guide below to uninstall:**

 1. Reboot your device, either by using the `Power Off` button or [force restarting](https://support.apple.com/guide/iphone/force-restart-iphone-iph8903c3ee6/ios).